-From 1st June 2020, landlords must ensure that all electrical installations in their rented property are inspected and tested by a registered electrician.
-The electrician will test the fixed electrical installations, including wiring, plug sockets, light fittings, fuse boxes, electric showers and extractor fans.
-You will be provided with a report that will either confirm that all the electrical installations meet safety standards or highlight areas where further investigation or repair is required.
-In the latter case, you must take action within four weeks or sooner if specified in the report.
-Rental properties should have an electrical safety inspection at least once every five years.
+As of 1st June 2020, landlords must ensure that all electrical installations in their rented property are inspected and tested by a registered electrician.
+The electrician will test the fixed electrical systems, including wiring, plug sockets, light fittings, fuse boxes, electric showers and extractor fans.

-Landlords should install at least one smoke alarm on every floor and a carbon monoxide alarm in any room with a fuel-burning appliance, such as a boiler or gas/wood fire.
-On the first day of the tenancy, you or your letting agent must ensure that the alarms are in proper working order.
+Landlords should install at least one smoke alarm on every floor and a carbon monoxide alarm in any room with a solid fuel-burning appliance, such as a coal fire or wood-burning stove.

-Legionella is hazardous bacteria that can be found in water which can cause a form of pneumonia.
+Legionella is a hazardous bacteria that can be found in water and can cause a form of pneumonia.

 As a landlord, you should: